 As with many personal care products, water flosser prices are generally connected to each respective model’s performance capabilities.
 This means that more expensive models tend to come with more special features as well as enhanced reliability when it comes to reaching their peak cleaning potential.

 Also, pricier water flosser models occasionally come with added physical or financial benefits.
 For example, a given model may come with a set of specialized device heads for more detailed cleanings.
 In the same vein, a well-regarded model may provide a warranty or guarantee that raises the base price but provides assurance against financial loss due to subpar performance.

 Are water flossers more effective than string flossing?
 Both anecdotal and evidence-based research has concluded that in many cases, water flossing a more effective solution for oral health when compared to string flossing.
-To this extent, one overarching study from 2009 concluded that an industry-leading water pick was able to remove nearly 99.9% of visible (both at the microscopic level and to the naked eye) plaque (1).
-So, in this regard, water flossing is extremely effective.
+To this extent, one overarching study from 2009 concluded that an industry-leading water pick was able to remove nearly 99.9% of visible (both at the microscopic level and to the naked eye) plaque (15).

 Do water flossers require a great degree of maintenance?
 If used according to the manufacturer’s instructions, most water flossers can last for many years beyond their life expectancy.
 But to that end, most water flossers only require a basic degree of maintenance.
 Regular exterior cleanings are always recommended, though users are advised against submerging the device to remove built-up debris.

 Because of their oral implementation, the most maintenance a user will need to perform on their water flosser will relate to its sanitation.
 This can usually be accomplished by running a white vinegar and water solution through the device (from the water chamber to the nozzle).
 With proper rinsing afterward, this process helps disinfect each component that may retain unsanitary debris as a result of regular use.